 Rutgers University.
 The Rutgers basketball crisis is only just beginning, but, so far, the university’s handling has been a losing proposition.
 Yet as the scandal widens into an FBI investigation, one relevant issue for communicators goes back to Rutgers’ own internal review into the behavior of former basketball coach Mike Rice and the decisions made as a result.

-Five months later, all hell broke loose when the video exploded in the court of public opinion.
-In hindsight, it looks like a rookie reputation management error and a very costly failure to anticipate two things: the inevitability of the video’s release, and its powerful influence in today’s digital environment.
+Five months later, all hell broke loose when the video rebounded into the court of public opinion.
+From here it looks like a rookie reputation management error and a very costly failure to anticipate two things: the inevitability of the video’s release, and its powerful influence in today’s digital environment.